-A comparison of a direct rapid method like the MuScan method with a reference growth-based method requires additional statistical needs and experimental approaches.
+A comparison of a direct rapid method like the MuScan(TM) method with a reference growth-based method requires additional statistical needs and experimental approaches.
 As a growth-based method measures the counts in CFU (Colony Forming Units), the number of counts is highly dependent on growth parameters like pH, nutrients, temerature etc. Next to that, a microbe might be dormant or as so-called VBNC (Viable but Non Culturable) and will thus not form a colony.
 This is in high contrast with a direct microbial method, as these measure in FFU (Fluorescense Forming Units).
 All microbes that are viable are detected, including VBNCs.
 As of this contrast, during validation studies good care should be taken in experimental design to avoid misinterpretation of either methods.

 At Innosieve we have put much emphasis on proper approaches to compare the growth-based compendial method with our direct MuScan method.
 These include the essential criteria specificity, sensitivity, accuracy, precision, robustness and ruggedness.
 Even when using artificial microbial spiking studies, the MuScan method has shown to be at least non-inferior to the compendial method.